Hulleah Tsinhnahjinnie

-Hulleah J. Tsinhnahjinnie (born 1954) is a Seminole-Muscogee-Navajo photographer, museum director, curator, and professor.
+Hulleah J. Tsinhnahjinnie (born 1954) is a Navajo Nation photographer, museum director, curator, and professor.
 She is living in Davis, California.
-She serves as the director of the C.N.
-Gorman Museum and teaches at University of California, Davis.
+She serves as the director of the Gorman Museum of Native American Art and teaches at University of California, Davis.

 Early life and education

-Hulleah J. Tsinhnahjinnie was born into the Bear Clan (Taskigi) of the Seminole Nation and born for the Tsi'naajínii Clan of the Navajo Nation.
+Hulleah J. Tsinhnahjinnie, born into the Bear Clan (Taskigi) of the Seminole Nation and born for the Tsi'naajínii Clan of the Navajo Nation.
 Her mother, Minnie June Lee McGirt-Tsinhnahjinnie (1927–2016), was Seminole and Muskogee and her father, Andrew Van Tsinajinnie (1916–2000), was Navajo.
 Her father was a painter and muralist who studied at the Studio in Santa Fe, New Mexico.
 Tsinhnahjinnie was born in 1954 in Phoenix, Arizona.
 She grew up outside of Scottsdale; at age 13, she moved to the Navajo Reservation near Rough Rock.
+She is an enrolled citizen of the Navajo Nation.

 In 1975, she began her art education at the Institute of American Indian Arts in Santa Fe.
 When she was age 23, Tsinhanahjinne moved to the San Francisco Bay Area for school.
 In 1978, Tsinhnahjinnie enrolled in the California College of Arts and Crafts (now California College of the Arts) in Oakland, where she earned a Bachelor of Fine Arts in painting with a photography minor in 1981.

 She earned a Master of Fine Arts degree in Studio Arts from University of California, Irvine in 2002.
 During her time at Irvine she focused her work toward digital photos and videos.
 In that same year, she was awarded the First Peoples Fund Community Spirit Award.

-She has self-identified as lesbian.
+She has self-identified as Two-Spirit.

 Career

 She served as a board member for the Intertribal Friendship House, Oakland and the American Indian Contemporary Art Gallery in Oakland.
 Tsinhanahjinne chooses to display her art and passion through things like newsletters, posters, t-shirts, and photos.
 She taught her skill of photography and media to younger students.

 Currently, Tsinhanahjinne works as a professor of Native American Studies at the University of California, Davis (UC Davis).
-While she has been working there she holds organized conferences that hold the purpose of bringing together native American photographers like herself to discuss topics such as “Visual Sovereignty”.
-Along with being a professor for the university, Tsinhanahjinne is the Director of C.N.
-Gorman Museum at UC Davis.
+While she has been working there she holds organized conferences that hold the purpose of bringing together native American photographers like herself to discuss topics such as "Visual Sovereignty".
+Along with being a professor for the university, Tsinhanahjinne is the Director of Gorman Museum of Native American Art at UC Davis.